Myterian/FlaxEvent/README.md

         "Name": "$(ProjectPath)/Plugins/FlaxEvent/FlaxEvent.flaxproj"
     }
 ]
+...
 ```
 - Restart the Editor
 - Done

 ## Known Issues
-- None, but bug reports are open
-- Tested on Flax v.
+Tested on FlaxEngine v.
 1.11
+- FlaxEditors `Undo` will throw an error, when trying to undo changes to a FlaxEvent FlaxEngine/FlaxEngine#3832

 ![image](Images/Preview.jpg "FlaxEvents - Editor-Configureable Events for the Flax Engine")